 Step 5

-After successfully configuration, Click OKRs in the left navigation menu to login to your Profit.co account with your credentials and access it.
+After successfully configuring, click OKRs in the left navigation menu to log in and access your Profit.co account.

 okrs

-Select the OKR level as shown in the below image and click on the + icon to create a project as a key result in Profit.co.
+Select the OKR level as shown in the image below, then click the key icon to create an issue as a key result in Profit.co.

 Automate and Monitor your OKR Progress from Azure DevOps:

-Profit.co will automatically update and monitor your OKR progress in real-time from Azure Devops, now the effort points are directly linked to a key result.
+Profit.co will automatically update and monitor your OKR progress in real-time from Azure DevOps, and now the effort points are directly linked to a key result.
 Monitor your OKR progress and address the areas that need your attention to improve project delivery performance.

 Step 1

-Once Profit.co OKR software app from Azure DevOps is installed and configured, you will be able to see Profit.co OKRs on your Azure DevOps page.
-And your Work items can be to your OKRs.
+Once the Profit.co OKR software app is installed and configured in Azure DevOps, you will be able to view Profit.co OKRs on your Azure DevOps page.
+Additionally, your work items can be linked to your OKRs.

 Azure work items